 Those who like their music on the heavier side are in for a treat this festival season.
-Both the UK and Europe are boasting some of the most celebrated and longest-standing punk, rock and metal festivals with hard to beat lineups this year.
+Both the UK and Europe are boasting some of the most celebrated and longest-standing punk, rock and metal festivals with gorgeous lineups this year.

-So, to lend a helping hand, we've combed through all of the excellent options available this year, listing some of the best headbanging, horn throwing and mosh pit encouraging festivals set to take place this year.
+So, to lend a helping hand, we've combed through all of the excellent options available this year, listing some of the best headbanging, horn-throwing and mosh pit-encouraging festivals taking place this year.

 Whatever you're looking for, you're certain to find it in our list of the best punk, rock and metal festivals below...

 Download Festival - 20th Anniversary

 When: Thursday 8th - Sunday 11th June 2023